Configure Panorama to Secure a Kubernetes Deployment

 - Addthe log types to forward.

-- Configure the Kubernetes plugin to push the tags to the specified device groups.You must add a monitoring definition that includes the name of the Kubernetes cluster from which Panorama retrieves predefined labels and optionally a notify group.A notify group is a list of device groups that receive tag updates.
+- Configure the Kubernetes plugin to push the tags to the specified device groups.You must add a monitoring definition that includes the name of the Kubernetes cluster from which Panorama retrieves predefined labels and optionally a notify group.A notify group is required if the CN-Series is deployed in a namespace other than kube-system.A notify group is a list of device groups that receive tag updates.
 For the Kubernetes plugin, the notify group should include firewalls external to the cluster (meaning that they do not belong to the same device group as the Kubernetes cluster from which you are collecting attributes).Because you specify the device group name in the YAML files that are used to deploy the CN-Series firewalls, the Kubernetes plugin automatically learns of all device groups that are internal to the cluster and it automatically pushes all predefined tags to those device groups by default.The Kubernetes plugin uses Kubernetes Secrets to dynamically learn of the device groups within each cluster.
 Each time you deploy a CN-MGMT StatefulSet, the Secret is published to the Kubernetes API server and Panorama learns of it in the next monitoring interval.

 - Add notify groups.Add a notify group and select the device groups that receive the tags related to your Kubernetes cluster.